Bug-Shuang-Code-Not-Work/SETHunter-Game/README.md

 # SETHunter-Game
 This is a racing game built with C++ and DirectX

 Control: Up Arrow to accelerate, Down Arrow to decelerate.
 Left and Right Arrow to control direction.
+Space Bar for using Mine to destroy enemy

 Gameplay Rules: